ansys/grantami-bomanalytics/examples/2_Compliance_Queries/index.rst

 ===================

-These scripts demonstrate how to determine compliance against one or more legislations for substances, materials, and  parts in a Granta MI Restricted Substances database.
+These scripts demonstrate how to determine compliance against one or more legislations for substances, materials, or parts in a Granta MI Restricted Substances database.
 An equivalent script can be written for Specifications; consult the :ref:`ref_grantami_bomanalytics_api_index` for details.

 To determine compliance of an XML BoM, see :ref:`ref_grantami_bomanalytics_advanced`.